Stacking-induced Chern insulator: Conclusion

-\textit{Acknowledgments. -- } This work was supported by the Tunisian Ministry of Higher Education and Scientific Research.
+\acknowledgements This work was supported by the Tunisian Ministry of Higher Education and Scientific Research.
 S. H. acknowledges the LPS in Orsay for financial support and kind hospitality.
-We thank A. Meszaros for fruitful discussions and we acknowledge B. Zhang, Y. Chong and Y. Yang for discussions about the experimental implementation of our results.
+J.N.F. acknowledges financial support from Institut de Science des Matériaux (iMAT) at Sorbonne Université.
+We thank A. Meszaros for fruitful discussions and a critical reading of the manuscript.
+We also acknowledge B. Zhang, Y. Chong and Y. Yang for discussions about the experimental implementation of our results.